 At École Pro Conduite Saint-Constant, you will find dynamic and competent certified instructors and monitors who cumulate very many years of experience in driving instruction.

-Monitor and instructor, René teaches driving on the road since 2013 and in the classroom since 2014.
+Monitor and instructor, Pierre teaches driving on the road and in classroom since 2013 and in the classroom since 2014.
 He is considerate, patient, very dynamic and always in search of excellence.

 Monitor since 2013, Claude teaches driving on the road.
 He is calm and patient, and always professional.
 He is very “zen” and not at all stressed.